Guest Services / Accessibility

 It is unlawful for children 15, 16 or 17 years old to be in a public place in Marion County at any time between 1 am and 5 am Saturdays and Sundays; after 11 pm on Sundays through Thursdays and before 5 am on Mondays through Fridays unless accompanied by the child's parent, guardian or custodian.
 For children younger than 15 years old, it is unlawful to be in a public place in Marion County after 11 pm or before 5 am on any day unless accompanied by the child's parent, guardian or custodian.
 Other exceptions apply in specific circumstances.
 Contact Security at 927-7520 if you have questions.

 First Aid is located in Hook's Historic Drug Store Annex, near the 38th Street Main Gate (Gate 1), at the Public Safety Center near Fall Creek Parkway (Gate 6) and in front of the Tractor Supply Company FFA Pavilion.
 Emergency ambulance service is available.
 During the Fair they can be reached by calling 927-7520.

 HOURS OF OPERATION

 Gates open each day at 8 a.m.
 No tickets will be sold after 9 p.m.
 Sunday through Thursday or after 9:30 p.m.
 Friday and Saturday. *All times dependent on weather and other unforeseen conditions*

-The Prairie Farms Information Booths can be found at Gate 6, just north of the Covered Bridge, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
+The State Fair Information Booths presented by Prairie Farms can be found at Gate 6, just north of the Covered Bridge, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
 Hours are 9am-9pm.
 Visitors can receive information about events, concessions and other Fair activities.
-Shuttle passes can also be purchased here.
+Senior Shuttle wristbands can also be purchased here.